octo-technology/OpenTezos/docs/baking/reward.md

 authors: Maxime Sallerin
 ---

 To maintain the network, Tezos needs bakers and endorsers.
-They stake their tokens and use their memory space and connection to create blocks, manage transactions, vote, and secure the network.
+They stake their tokens and use their memory space and an internet connection to create blocks, manage transactions, vote, and secure the network.
 In exchange for the completion of these tasks, bakers are rewarded with tokens from the transaction fees or tokens created by the network.
 Since the [Carthage update](https://blog.nomadic-labs.com/a-new-reward-formula-for-carthage.html), the reward system has been updated to make the network more robust against non-cooperative baking strategies.

 ## Inflation

 Each new block generates 80 new XTZ as a reward.
 40 XTZ for the bakers and 40 XTZ for the endorsers.
-A new block is created each minute witch generates 42 Million of XTZ per year ($\approx$ 80ꜩ $\times$ 60 mins $\times$ 24 hours $\times$ 365 days).
+A new block is created each minute, which generates 42 Million of XTZ per year ($\approx$ 80ꜩ $\times$ 60 mins $\times$ 24 hours $\times$ 365 days).
 At the Tezos launch, the network was composed of 763 Millions XTZ.

-Therefore the inflation rate of the XTZ token for the first year was **5.5%**:
+Therefore the inflation rate of the Tez token for the first year was **5.5%**:
 $$
 \frac{42,000,000}{763,000,000}=\frac{42}{763}\approx5.5\%
 $$